Trump plans news conference on Jan. 6, anniversary of deadly U.S. Capitol riot | Politics

 Trump plans news conference on Jan.
 6, anniversary of deadly U.S. Capitol riot

-The news conference will be at Trump's resort in Palm Beach, Florida, he said, repeating his false claims about the validity of the November 2020 election won solidly by Democrat Joe Biden.
+The committee had no comment on Trump's announcement, a spokesman said.
+A federal appeals court this month rejected Trump's request to withhold documents from the committee because of executive privilege, noting that Biden, as president, has already authorized their release.

-Former U.S. President Donald Trump said he would hold a news conference on Jan.
-6, one year after the deadly riots at the U.S. Capitol which the Republican ex-president has been accused of fomenting.
+Former President Donald Trump said on Tuesday he would hold a news conference on Jan.
+6, one year after the deadly riots at the U.S. Capitol, which the Republican has been accused of fomenting.

+Trump said he will discuss the events of that day, in which rioters marched to the Capitol after hearing him speak outside the White House.
+Trump told the crowd of supporters he would never concede the Nov.
+3 election and urged them to "fight like hell" before they went to the Capitol, where lawmakers were preparing to certify Democrat Joe Biden's victory.
+Four people died on the day of the riot, and one Capitol police officer died the next day of injuries sustained while defending Congress.
+Hundreds of police were injured during the multi-hour onslaught by Trump supporters, and four officers have since taken their own lives.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)